adjuststack

 Summary

-is a specialization of the opt_aref
+opt_aref_with is a specialization of the opt_aref instruction that

-operator is used with a string argument known at
+occurs when the [] operator is used with a string argument known at

 compile time.
 In CRuby, there are fast paths if the receiver is a hash.